Hoom4n/GaussianFace/README.md

-# GaussFace: Gaussian Mixture Models for Face Generation
+# GaussianFace: Gaussian Mixture Models for Face Generation

-Welcome to **GaussFace**!
+Welcome to **GaussianFace**!
 This project investigates Gaussian Mixture Models (GMMs), blending theoretical exploration with practical applications to generate human-like faces using the Labeled Faces in the Wild (LFW) dataset.
 While the results don’t yet compete with state-of-the-art generative models like GANs, they provide meaningful insights into GMMs’ potential for creative tasks—and there’s plenty of room to grow.

 ---